-The signs and symptoms of ringworm of the scalp include:
+Signs and symptoms of ringworm of the scalp may include:

-- One or more round patches of scaly skin where the hair has broken off at or just above the scalp
+- One or more round, scaly or inflamed patches where the hair has broken off at or near the scalp

-- Patches that have small black dots where the hair has broken off at the scalp
+- Patches that slowly get bigger and have small, black dots where the hair has broken off

-- Brittle or fragile hair that easily pulls out
+- Brittle or fragile hair that can be easily broken or pulled out

 When to see a doctor

 Several conditions affecting the scalp may have a similar appearance.
 See your child's doctor if your child has any hair loss, scaling or itchiness of the scalp, or other unusual appearance of the scalp.
-It's important to get an accurate diagnosis and prompt, appropriate treatment.
+It's important to get an accurate diagnosis and prompt treatment with prescription medicine.
+Nonprescription creams, lotions and powders won't get rid of ringworm of the scalp.

 - Human to human.
 Ringworm often spreads through direct skin-to-skin contact with an infected person.

 - Object to human.
-Ringworm can spread through contact with objects or surfaces that an infected person or animal has touched, such as clothing, towels, bed linens, combs or brushes.
+It's possible for ringworm to spread by contact with objects or surfaces that an infected person or animal has recently touched.
+This includes items such as clothing, towels, bedding, combs and brushes.

 Risk factors for ringworm of the scalp include: